 My deep yearnings have not disappeared, but now that God has met me in my pain, the way I interpret my feelings has changed.
 My feelings are not the chronic emptiness they once were.
 It’s hard for me to explain.
 My painful feelings are more like the kind of soreness that comes from good exercise.
 I feel a longing, like the longing for a loved one that I know is coming home to be with me soon.

-Life is simpler now.
-It’s as simple as this, With God there is life; without God there is no life.
+I see life simpler now.
+It’s as simple as this: with God there is life; without God there is no life.
 This simple principle transforms everything I think, feel and do.
 With it, I become the kind of man who lives privately just like I would if everyone were watching me.
 I wrote this poem as a prayer.
 It sums it up for me.